paritytech/polkadot-sdk/src/api/archive_unstable_header.md

 ## Possible errors

-If the block hash passed as parameter doesn't correspond to any known block, then a `{"event": "failed"}` notification is generated (as explained above).
+If the block hash passed as parameter doesn't correspond to any known block, then a `{"event": "inaccessible"}` notification is generated (as explained above).

-If the networking part of the behaviour fails, then a `{"event": "failed"}` notification is generated (as explained above).
+If the networking part of the behaviour fails, then a `{"event": "inaccessible"}` notification is generated (as explained above).

 Due to the way blockchains work, it is never possible to be certain that a block doesn't exist.
 For this reason, networking-related errors and unknown block errors are reported in the same way.